 After relaxing for a bit in the apartment we spent a bit of time wandering the streets.
 The beauty and tranquility of Siem Reap was immediately obvious just from our quick wanderings.
 We had to be back at our apartment by 4:30.
 Pish met us there and drove us straight to Angkor Wat to see the sunset from atop Phnom Bakheng.
 It did feel like the majority of tourists decided to come for sunset at the exact same time which at first distracted me but then the beauty was still captivating once the sun started its slow descent downward.
 The ruins upon first sight are impactful.
 It feels insane that with a measly 20 dollar pass humans, mere humans, are able to climb all over these precious pieces of the past.
 Especially coming from an archiving background in university libraries where I constantly making sure I had gloves on when handling delicate material.
 Gah, I mean what can I do?
 I walked and climbed carefully.

 We had dinner per the request of Sovong and Pish at a local place called Lillypop.
 It was damn delicous.
 It was also just so well priced which made us crazy delighted.
 Feeling as though you can order whatever you want and not break the bank is intoxicating.
-And then you literally become intoxicated because drinks are costing you a dollar a pop.
-Everyday of our vacation I had a fruity cocktail but the ones at Lillypop might have been my favorite because you could really taste the fruit and you could really taste the alcohol.
+And then you literally become intoxicated because quality cocktails are costing you a dollar.
+Everyday of our vacation I had a drink but the ones at Lillypop might have been my favorite because you could really taste the fruit.
 Yum.
 We ordered so much that we had to takeaway some boxes but the beautiful thing about Airbnb is you got a kitchen to warm up your treats for later.